Create meaningful change for Indigenous youth to achieve their goals and better our communities.

 To become a mentor, you will need to:

-- Commit to 2 hours of volunteer time every week during both terms (studying, appointments, errands, and other personal tasks must be done outside of these hours).
+• Commit to 2.5 hours of volunteer time every week during the term (studying, appointments, errands, and other personal tasks must be done outside of these hours).

-- Participate in a group interview with the BIRM program staff to assess your suitability and placement in the program.
+• Participate in a group interview with the BIRM program staff and mentors to assess your suitability and placement in the program.
+If attending the group interview is a barrier for you, please reach out directly to nahanni.olson@usask.ca to discuss alternative arrangements.

-- Be available for mentorship training which will take place over three days during the last week of August 2024.
-Although some of the training will be available online, you must be available for in person training during these days.
+• Be available for training which will take place over the last week of August.
+Although some of the training will be available online, you must be available for in person training as well.

 Impact Report